-At the annual reexamination, the PHA will ask whether the tenant, or any member of the tenant's household, is subject to a lifetime or other mandatory sex offender registration requirement in any state.
+At the annual reexamination, the PHA will ask whether the tenant, or any member of the tenant's household, is subject to a mandatory sex offender registration requirement in any state.
 Each household member age 18 or older must certify in writing as to whether or not they are subject to such a requirement.